 - Hat, water bottle and sunscreen.

 - All meals (including lunch on the rest day).

-- Transport to and from the event Ex-Brisbane (full time vollies only – conditions apply).
+- Subsidised transport to and from the event Ex-Brisbane (full time vollies only – conditions apply).

 - “TLC Camping” (tent supplied and put up for you) for “early-bird” volunteers – More information on TLC.